School of Love

 Yeah, yeah!
 It has nothing to do with therapy.

-In 8 sessions and 12-24 weeks we take our couples through our programme, give them personalized feedback and homework, make sure they experience transformation in many areas of their love, and release them with a new vision and new rhythms for their life long love.
+In 8 sessions and 12-24 weeks we take our couples through our programme, give them personalized feedback and homework, we make sure they experience transformation in many areas of their love, and release them with a new vision and new rhythms for their life long love.

 Our unique love mentoring can be booked in English or German.